US 421 Superstreet Conversion

 - End Construction – 2023

 It is estimated that more than 30 parcels of land will be impacted by this project.
-Currently the NCDOT has set aside $7,100,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+Currently, the NCDOT has set aside $7,100,000 for right-of-way takings.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.